 Bringing your newborn home is a sweet moment, but it can also turn your world upside down.
 This will especially affect your sleep.
-Many new parents find themselves asking, “How do you survive the sleepless nights?” or “Will I ever sleep again?”
+Many new parents find themselves asking, “How do you get sleep with a newborn?” or “Will I ever sleep again?”
 Be patient—you are not alone.

 Let’s talk about why sleep deprivation happens after welcoming your newborn and how long sleepless nights last.
 Most importantly, we will discuss how you and your partner can create a sleep schedule that works for newborn parents.